LoadingByte/cinecred/README.md

     Windows:
     /DHB_DISABLE_DEPRECATED /DHB_NDEBUG /DHB_NO_ATEXIT /DHB_NO_ERRNO /DHB_NO_GETENV /DHB_NO_MMAP /DHB_NO_OPEN /DHB_NO_SETLOCALE

-    MacOS/Linux:
+    macOS/Linux:
     -DHB_DISABLE_DEPRECATED -DHB_NDEBUG -DHB_NO_ATEXIT -DHB_NO_ERRNO -DHB_NO_GETENV -DHB_NO_MMAP -DHB_NO_OPEN -DHB_NO_SETLOCALE

 Side note 1: We don't use `-DHB_LEAN` since that disables a lot of advanced shaping functionality (like automatic fractions) which we actually wish to support.

-Side note 2: The following macros could be enabled on MacOS and Linux, however, they are only needed in case we create non-writable blobs, which we don't do at the moment.
+Side note 2: The following macros could be enabled on macOS and Linux, however, they are only needed in case we create non-writable blobs, which we don't do at the moment.
 So for the time being, we omit these options to maximize portability.

     -DGETPAGESIZE -DHAVE_MPROTECT -DHAVE_SYSCONF -DHAVE_SYS_MMAN_H -DHAVE_UNISTD_H